doodlewind/mocha1995/blog/about.md

 #endif
 ```

-Fortunately, all these C code compiles without any problems.
+Fortunately, all these C code compiles without any problem.
 No superfluous changes have been made here to preserve the historical legacy.
 And once we have all the object files, just use the following lines of bash script to link against the `libmocha` static library, creating Mocha's executable!

 ``` sh
 function compile_native() {